 In 1899 his father died.
 And friends began to notice strange behavior.
 Mikhail stopped to listen to the opinion of others and only his statements were true.
 Two years later, Vrubel’s son was born.
 The boy was born with a cleft lip.
 This birth defect made a painful impression on the artist.

-At the time when visitors admired his “Demon”, Vrubel was already in one of the psychiatric hospitals of Moscow.
-The artist was diagnosed with an incurable disease that threatened to madness.
+At the time when visitors admired his Demon, Vrubel was already in one of the psychiatric hospitals of Moscow.
+The artist was diagnosed with an incurable disease the result of which was madness.
 Vrubel recovered from mental illness, but not for long – his son died.
 Thereafter the artist became a resident of mental hospitals.
 He died of pneumonia in 1910.